Social Media Analytics: Measuring Success and Refining Your Strategy

 This is because they've seen tangible results in terms of engagement, brand awareness, and website traffic.

 Despite the change, it's important that you understand how social media analytics work.
-This will help you improve ROI, stay ahead of your competitors, and increase your brand awareness.
+This will help you improve ROI, stay ahead of the competition, and increase brand awareness.

 What Is Social Media Analytics?